Cray-HPE/docs-csm/operations/conman/Log_in_to_a_Node_Using_ConMan.md

 ### Sensitive input echoed when using CLI to access console

 **`IMPORTANT`** When using the `cray` CLI for access and a password is required, it will be visible on the screen as it is being typed.
-The websocket connection is secure and the password will not be recorded in the console logs but it will be visible on the screen and will be captured by a `screen` session.
+The websocket connection is secure and the password will not be recorded in the console logs, but it will be visible on the screen and will be captured by a `screen` session.
 If this is a concern, use the procedure to [log in using ConMan directly within a Kubernetes pod](#log-in-using-conman-directly-within-a-kubernetes-pod).